 How do you go about filing taxes as a digital nomad?
 With an ever-increasing population of digital nomads taking to the road, this is becoming an increasingly prevalent issue.
 And it’s not easy to figure out on your own.

-Good news!
-You don’t have to.
-Learn from experienced digital nomads in this GIANT guide with everything you need to know about filing taxes as a digital nomad.
+The good news is, you don’t have to!
+Learn from experienced digital nomads in this GIANT guide with everything you need to know about filing international and local taxes.

 MANAGING TAX DEDUCTIONS, EXPENSES, AND INCOME

-Most digital nomads are entrepreneurs or freelancers.
-Even if you have a telecommuting job, if your employer has hired you as a “contract” employee (ie: without benefits, pension, or other employment standards act requirements), then you’ll be filing taxes as if you’re self-employed.
+The majority of digital nomads are either entrepreneurs or freelancers.
+Even if you have a remote telecommuting job, if your employer has hired you as a “contract” employee (ie: without tax benefits, pension, or other employment standards act requirements), then you’ll be filing taxes as if you’re self-employed.

-Although this might seem daunting if you’re new to the self-employment game, the good news is that operating as a self-employed/freelancer means you are able to take advantage of way more tax deductions than you can as a salaried employee.
+Although this might seem daunting if you’re new to the self-employment game, operating as a self-employed/freelancer means you can take advantage of way more tax deductions than you can as a salaried employee.

 Tax Deductions for Digital Nomads

-Any expense you incur in the name of earning your living is deductible.
+Any expense you incur in the name of earning your living is deductible – as long as you are an entrepreneur/freelancer/contract employee (as opposed to a salaried employee).
 For most digital nomads, this will include things like: